hpcleuven/VscDocumentation/source/access/mfa_login.rst

 =================================

 |KUL| Multi Factor Authentication (MFA) is an augmented level of security.
-As the name suggests, MFA requires additional steps with human interventiono when authenticating.
+As the name suggests, MFA requires additional steps with human intervention when authenticating.
 The sole purpose of MFA is to secure users' connections to the HPC facilities, and keep unauthorised users behind the firewall.